Back "in the day", I served several places, one of which was aboard tugboats at Naval Station San Juan, PR. One of my 'buds'

 A recent question that sorta frosted my gonads: "Dontch'a think that's a lotta money for some string?"

 Yep, I sure do.
 But it's a damn sight less than I'd like to charge.
-I spend up to 15 hours on a big lanyard and even paying myself
+I spend up to 19 hours on a big lanyard and

 Yeh, it's a lot of money.